-Proposals for new community services and facilities will be supported if the proposal meets the needs of the local community, is of an appropriate scale, well related to the settlement which it will serve and would not adversely affect existing facilities that are easily accessible and available to the local community.
+Proposals for new community services and facilities will be supported if the proposal meets the needs of the local community, is of a proportionate scale, well related to the settlement which it will serve and would not adversely affect existing facilities that are easily accessible and available to the local community.

-Proposals to change the use, or redevelop for a different use, a facility registered as an asset of community value will not be permitted.
+Proposals to change the use, or redevelop for a non-community use, a facility registered as an asset of community value will not be permitted.